Played By Sterling K. Brown

-Sterling K. Brown stars as Randall Pearson in NBC's Emmy- and Golden Globe-nominated drama series "This Is Us."
+Sterling K. Brown stars as Randall Pearson in the award-winning and critically acclaimed NBC drama series "This Is Us," currently in its sixth and final season.

 Additionally, Brown made history by becoming the first African American actor to receive the SAG Award for Outstanding Male Actor in a Drama.
 He has also received two SAG Awards alongside his cast for Outstanding Performance by an Ensemble in a Drama Series, as well as the African-American Film Critics Association Best Actor Award for two consecutive years.
 In 2018, Brown was included in Time magazine's list of 100 most influential people in the world.

-Brown currently co-stars in the Netflix animated series "Kipo and the Age of Wonderbeasts," which returned for its third season in October.
-In 2019, Brown starred in the powerful and critically acclaimed family drama "Waves" and in Disney's blockbuster hit "Frozen 2."
-He also co-starred in the third season of the Emmy-winning Amazon series "The Marvelous Mrs. Maisel," for which he earned a 2020 Emmy Award nomination for Outstanding Supporting Actor in a Comedy Series.
-He was also nominated for an emmy for a recurring role in the comedy "Brooklyn Nine-Nine."
+In 2020, Brown portrayed Chief of Staff Leo McGarry (formerly played by John Spencer) in the Emmy-nominated election-themed reunion, "A West Wing Special to Benefit When We All Vote."
+A year earlier, Brown co-starred in the powerful family drama "Waves" and Disney's blockbuster hit "Frozen 2."
+He also guest-starred in the third season of the Emmy-winning Amazon series "The Marvelous Mrs. Maisel," for which he earned a 2020 Emmy Award nomination for Outstanding Supporting Actor in a Comedy Series.

 In 2016, Brown portrayed prosecutor Christopher Darden in FX's highly rated award-winning television event series "The People V. O.J.
 Simpson: American Crime Story."
 He won an Emmy Award and Critics' Choice Award for the role and was nominated for a Golden Globe, SAG Award and NAACP Image Award.